Humber Course 4: Top 10 Study Tips & Strategies

 - Challenge 20 MCQs in the Passit MCQ 700 (Study Mode)

-- Review your results, note your areas of difficulty and re-read the applicable course materials.
+- Review your results, note your areas of difficulty and re-read the applicable course materials and Study Buddy notes.

 - Take a break, refresh!
 Then repeat!